aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

     Likely cause based on the information given by Python:
         You are including the statement

-                global x
+            `    global x`

-        indicating that 'x' is a variable defined outside a function.
+        indicating that `x` is a variable defined outside a function.
-        You are also using the same 'x' as an argument for that function, thus indicating that it should be variable known only inside that function, which is the contrary of what 'global' implied.
+        You are also using the same `x` as an argument for that function, thus indicating that it should be variable known only inside that function, which is the contrary of what `global` implied.

 SyntaxError - keyword as attribute